Borrowing money may be unavoidable at times. Here’s what you need to know

 1. Thanks to interest, you’ll pay back more than you borrowed; and

-2. 1D will probably have split up by then, anyway.
+2. That band will probably have split up by then, anyway.

 *We’ve used a simplified example to illustrate that the longer you take to repay a loan, the more it costs.
 How much it actually costs depends on the credit card, the interest rates and even when in the month you make your purchase.